ahwagner1/QuantResearch/SierraScidToDatabase/README.md

 - Why do this?
-- - Well I'm cheap and don't want to pay for another data API when I already pay for Sierra charts data.
+- - Well I'm cheap and don't want to pay for another data API when I already pay for data through Sierra Charts.
 - Why not use DTC?
 - - DTC doesn't let you stream CME group data so we have to be creative.
 I could setup something to parse scid files but I don't need tick-by-tick data so I decided to set up a simple TCP network to send data.